 Take the necessary time to tailor your resume for the security position you have applied for.
 Ensure it is up to date and reflects your most recent work experience.
 If there are gaps in your work experience, be prepared to explain this to the interviewer.

 3. Prepare Your References

-To show your interest in the position and demonstrate your organization skills, come prepared with a list of three to four references.
-This way, if the interview is a success, then you are one step closer to being hired on.
+To show your interest in the position and demonstrate your organizational skills, come prepared with a list of three to four references.
+This way, if the interview is a success, then you are one step closer to being hired.
 It helps demonstrate that you are an organized, results-driven individual.

 4. Dress the Part

 Dress for the job you want!
 First impressions are everything and it just takes seconds for someone to form an opinion of you.